Skip to main content

 Causes and Prevalence of PSP in the UK

-PSP is a rare neurodegenerative disease caused by the progressive death of nerve cells in certain parts of the brain.
+Progressive Supranuclear Palsy (PSP) is a rare neurodegenerative disease caused by the progressive death of nerve cells in certain parts of the brain.
 Specifically, PSP is associated with the overproduction of a protein called “tau,” which accumulates in and damages brain cells.
 Researchers are still working to understand what exactly triggers this overproduction of tau, but it likely involves a combination of genetic susceptibility factors and unknown environmental exposures or triggers.

-A key reason why estimating prevalence is problematic is that PSP is extremely hard to diagnose correctly.
+A key reason why estimating prevalence is problematic is that Progressive Supranuclear Palsy (PSP) is extremely hard to diagnose correctly.
 Around 60% of people are initially misdiagnosed with other conditions, including Parkinson’s disease, a stroke or depression.
 It can take up to three years from the onset of the first symptoms for someone to receive the correct PSP diagnosis.
 Currently, there is no definitive test that can be offered to diagnose PSP.
 A neurologist will gather a person’s medical history and perform a physical examination looking at the following main symptoms:

 The main symptoms used to diagnose PSP include: